• Skip to main content

 The Yolo Subbasin Groundwater Sustainability plan calls for the protection of groundwater-dependent ecosystems along Cache Creek.

-Protections are needed to ensure the availability of groundwater for local domestic and farming needs.
+Protections are needed to ensure the availability of groundwater for local farming and domestic needs.

-Many farmers experienced their wells dry up during the last drought.
+Many farmers had their wells dry up during the last drought.
 The wetland at the Cache Creek Nature Preserve also went dry.

-As Yolo County Supervisor Gary Sandy stated during the recent approval of the Teichert-Shiffler mine, it is “reckless” to approve a thirsty mining project that will permanently impact the aquifer.
+As the late Yolo County Supervisor Gary Sandy stated during the approval of the Teichert-Shiffler mine in 2022, it is “reckless” to approve a thirsty mining project that will permanently impact the aquifer.

 Footer